-Emotional trauma presents a very significant challenge, but this does not mean that it is impossible to get through or overcome.
-The process of recovery can take time, and each has their way of working through past experiences, which were upsetting or traumatic.
-Some of the following methods may work better for some people than others.
-However, having some proven ways of dealing with emotional trauma can help with the recovery process and ensure that people can successfully move forward with their lives.
+Emotional trauma presents a significant challenge, but that doesn’t mean it's impossible to work through or overcome.
+The process of recovering from trauma can take time, and each individual may develop their own way of working through past experiences that were upsetting or traumatic.
+That said, there are common ways of dealing with emotional trauma that can help with the recovery process.

 Don't Rush Yourself

 Trauma doesn't feel good, and many people want to get over their trauma quickly.
 However, the timeline of healing cannot be forced.
 Everyone works through past hurts and deals with emotions on their own timeline.
 The desire to return to normalcy is understandable, but people who are going through emotional trauma may need to give themselves time to heal.
 When emotional trauma is involved, focusing on your well-being is more important than rushing to recover.